-The American-born composer has created some of the most iconic pieces of film music in the world, including the theme to Star Wars, Harry Potter, Jaws, and even the 1984 Olympic games.
+He has created some of the most iconic pieces of film music in the world, including the theme of Star Wars, Harry Potter, Jaws, and even the 1984 Olympic games.

 Williams has been writing for films for over seventy years and has been nominated for 52 Oscars (only a few less than the most nominations of all time, Walt Disney) and also has 25 Grammys and numerous other awards.